N1krat/Obsidian/Web-Dev/Angular.md

 _**Routing:**_
 Angular includes a router that allows devs to manage application states and navigation paths, making it easier to build SPA's with complex routing.

+For routing in Angular we use the official library `@angular/router`.

 _**Server-side rendering:**_
 Angular has official support for server-side rendering which improves application's loading time and performance.
 Server-side rendering also improves search engine optimization by making the content more accesible to web crawlers.

+_**Zoneless application:**_
+A zoneless appliction is an _Angular_ app that removes zone.js library enabling more granular and explicit control over change detection by shifting repsonsibility from the library to signals and other mechanisms.

 ---